-Dr. Martin received his primary education in Wallaceburg at Central Public School, and he attended Wallaceburg District High School.
+Dr. Martin received his primary education in Wallaceburg at Central Public School and he attended Wallaceburg District High School.

-Dr. Martin enrolled in the former Ontario Agricultural College (the present University of Guelph) for his undergraduate studies.
+Dr. Martin enrolled at the former Ontario Agricultural College (the present University of Guelph) for his undergraduate studies.
 He then attended medical school at the University of Western Ontario, graduating in 1964.
 Throughout his years of education, Dr. Martin played rugby and football, and in between high school and university, he played Senior B Lacrosse for the Wallaceburg Red Devils.